Thukten-Dema/Thukten-Dema/README.md

 ## Hi there 👋

-I'm **Thukten Dema**, a passionate AI and Data Science student from Bhutan 🇧🇹.
+I'm **Thukten Dema**, a passionate AI and Data Science student from Bhutan BT.
 I specialize in machine learning, deep learning, and natural language processing.
 I enjoy working on impactful tech — from fraud detection to accessibility tools — and aim to contribute meaningfully to the future of ethical, inclusive AI.

 ---